zawachte/morgue/README.md

 This is useful in IOT and edge cases when machines don't have relible internet connectivity to emit metrics in 10-20s intervals.

-It is also useful if you have a cloud instance with monitoring tied to kubernetes, and the node goes down and some metrics data is lost.
+It is also useful if you have a cloud instance with monitoring tied to kubernetes, and the node goes down and some metrics data could be lost.

 ## Getting Started